SAWAMURA GENNOSUKE IV

 1859 ~ 1870: born in Ôsaka.
 His family moves to Edo when he is a child.
 He is adopted by the actor Sawamura Gennosuke III, who gives him the name of Sawamura Seishi II.

-15 September 1863: his adopted father Sawamura Gennosuke III dies.
+15th day of the 9th lunar month of 1863: his adoptive father Sawamura Gennosuke III dies.

 October 1873: Sawamura Seizaburô takes the name of Sawamura Seijûrô II at the Sawamuraza, playing the role of the kamuro Midori in the drama "Akegarasu Neya no Akatsuki".